tvcutsem/clj-worlds/README.md

 Like transactions, worlds isolate and group side-effects.
 Unlike transactions:

   * Worlds are first-class entities: worlds can be created, passed around, and "opened" and "closed" at will.
-Committing a world is an explicit operation and is not tied to the control flow of a block.
+Committing a world's changes is an explicit operation and is not tied to the control flow of a block.

   * Worlds are not a concurrency control mechanism.
 World commits are not atomic, and while individual world operations are thread-safe, worlds do not support multiple atomic updates and thread isolation.